 This is an extra-occupational program; participants thus remain in contact with the operational processes of their organizations.
-The program has a duration of two years, requires 550 hours of course attendance in Mainz and a total of 90 ECTS credits are awarded.
+The program has a duration of two years, requires 550 hours of course attendance in Mainz, and a total of 90 ECTS credits are awarded.

-Programs commence annually in the winter semester, and start with an induction week in September.
+Programs commence annually in the winter semester and start with an induction week in September.
 This is followed by the actual course program, which begins in October and extends over 18 months, ending in March of the second year.
 On completion of all required courses, participants are required to write a practice-oriented, academic Master’s thesis.
 Graduation ceremonies are held at the end of the second academic year in September.

-The program is structured in five compulsory and four elective modules.
+The program is structured into five compulsory and four elective modules.
 The compulsory modules deal with the core aspects of management training.
 The elective modules offer opportunities for more in-depth study of individual fields such as digitalization.
 At least two of the four elective modules must be taken, but participation in all four elective modules is also possible.
 Each module consists of three thematically linked courses.

 The three preparatory courses during the induction week in September give participants the opportunity of getting to know each other.
-This is also where the foundation is laid for the intensive interaction among each academic year’s intake; this interaction is intended as it will significantly promote successful completion of the program and extend the horizons of participants.
+This is also where the foundation is laid for the intensive interaction among each academic year’s intake; this interaction is intended as will significantly promote the successful completion of the program and extend the horizons of participants.

 On completion of the course program in Mainz, the Master’s thesis is to be written in a 20-week preparation period extending from March 13 to July 31.